 State Assessment

-Your child can take Florida’s state tests at a public school.
+Your child can take the state tests at a public school.
 Contact your district to arrange this.
-It’s free but requires going to the school during testing windows.
+It’s free but requires going to the school.

 Psychologist Evaluation

-A licensed psychologist can evaluate your child’s academic progress.
-This is the most expensive option and rarely used unless there are special circumstances.
+Alternatively, a licensed psychologist can evaluate your child’s academic progress.
+However, this is the most expensive option.
+It’s rarely used unless there are special reasons.

-High school homeschooling in Florida is straightforward.
-You have the same freedoms as in earlier grades.
+Fortunately, high school homeschooling in the Sunshine State is straightforward.
+Basically, you have the same freedoms as in earlier grades.

 Credits and Courses

 You decide your graduation requirements.
-Many families follow the Florida public school requirements as a guide:
+Many families follow public school guidelines:

 - 4 credits English